heatherlii/heatherlii.github.io/other_designs.md

 </div>

 <h3>Posters</h3>
+<p>Mention this on other page where I talk about AU Merch only?
+But I could use that page for logo iterations only??<p>
 <div class="box alt">
 	<div class="row 50% uniform">
 		<div class="4u"><span class="image fit"><img src="{% link assets/images/merch promo 1.png %}" alt="" /></span></div>